StephHjar/tic-tac-toe/README.md

 - From the new app *Settings*, click *Reveal Config Vars*, and set the value of KEY to `PORT`, and the value to `8000` then select *add*.
 - Now, add a seecond Config Var for the creds.json file, which contains the API Key from Google Sheets.
 Set the value of KEY to `CREDS` and paste the entire contents of creds.json in the VALUE box.
 Select *add*.
 - Further down, to support dependencies, select *Add Buildpack*.
-- The order of the buildpacks is important, select `Python` first, then `Node.js` second. (if they are not in this order, you can drag them to rearrange them)
+- The order of the buildpacks is important, select `Python` first, then `Node.js` second. (if they are not in this order, you can drag them to rearrange them
-​

 Heroku needs two additional files in order to deploy properly.
 - requirements.txt
 - Procfile
 ​
 You can install this project's requirements (where applicable) using: `pip3 install -r requirements.txt`.
-If you have your own packages that have been installed, then the requirements file needs updated using: `pip3 freeze --local > requirements.txt`
+If you have your own packages that have been installed, then the requirements file needs to be updated using: `pip3 freeze --local > requirements.txt`

 The Procfile can be created with the following command: `echo web: node index.js > Procfile`